 The Heart Failure Association of the European Society of Cardiology (HFA-ESC) first attempted to define heart failure in 2007 (Metra et al., 2007).
 This definition was updated in 2018 (Table 1) (Crispo-Leiro et al., 2018).
 The updated version emphasises the role of comorbidities, including tachyarrhythmias, and the role of heart failure with preserved ejection fraction (Metra et al., 2019).

 Advanced heart failure is defined by the presence of all the following criteria despite optimal guideline-directed treatment.

 Table 1.
 HFA-ESC updated definition of advanced heart failure (Crispo-Leiro et al., 2018).

-Various estimations of the prevalence of advanced heart failure have given figures from 6–25% of the total heart failure population, but the true prevalence of advanced heart failure remains uncertain (Nohria et al., 2002).
+Various estimations of the prevalence of advanced heart failure have ranged from 6% to 25% of the total heart failure population and the true prevalence of advanced heart failure remains uncertain (Nohria et al., 2002).
 More recently, it has been estimated to comprise a lower, but still substantial, 1–10% of the overall heart failure population (Crespo-Leiro et al., 2018).

-It can be assumed that in the coming years the number of patients classified as having advanced heart failure will increase.
-This is the consequence of an ageing population and improved survival due to compliance with current chronic heart failure medications (Fruhwald et al., 2016).
+It is very likely that the number of patients classified as having advanced heart failure will increase, asa consequence of an ageing population and of improved survival due to compliance with current chronic heart failure medications (Fruhwald et al., 2016).